Need help with paying bills? DoNotPay is here to help

 Would you like to get help free of charge?
 That’s possible when you rely on our app.
 DoNotPay can help you with any bills you may be struggling with for free, and in just a few simple steps.
 All we need you to do includes the following:

-- Log in to your account via a web browser or your iOS device
+- Log in to your account via a web browser

 - Leave your name, surname, address, and other required personal information